slavicd/airlite-player/docs/design.md

 ## Deliverables

-A responsive (optimized for mobile devices) web application that would allow for an easy and comprehensive assessment of air quality based on available data from existing volunteer and state-run stations.
+A responsive web application that would allow for an easy and comprehensive assessment of air quality based on available data from existing volunteer and state-run networks of stations.